Sim007/vbangularindocker/README.md

 # VbAngularInDocker
 In this repo you see how you can dockerize an angular app
-1) Dockerize an Angular straight forward
+1) Dockerize an Angular app for development
 2) Dockerize for production - multistage build
+3) Code and build an angular app in a container
+4) Code on laptop and build an angular app in a container

 # Use this repo
 Clone this repo:
 ```
 git clone https://github.com/Sim007/vbangularindocker.git
 ```
-# Dockerize an Angular straight forward
+# Dockerize an Angular for development
 You can dockerize an Angular app as you would do it on your laptop.
 Steps you will do are:
 - you have angular environment